 🚦 iBrowe Merge Policy & CI Gatekeeping Guidelines

-To maintain build stability and minimize disruptions, follow these strict rules before merging any changes into the ibrowe-core
+To maintain build stability and minimize disruptions, follow these strict rules before merging any changes into the ibrowe-core or ibrowe-browser repositories.

 ✅ CI Checks Before Merge